 cities made their pitches to the

-Technical Advisory Committee at the DNC on June 21.
-Cleveland
+DNC Technical Advisory Committee on June 21.
+On July 18,

-Advisory Committee will visit the five cities between
+Advisory Committee is visiting the five remaining cities between

 July 21 and Sept.
 11. DNC chair Debbie Wasserman Schultz is

 announce the host city in late 2014 or early 2015.
 Republicans: O